BOOKS | DIGITAL | MEDIA

 Judith Joseph is a Chicago-based artist whose paintings, woodblocks, and calligraphic works are held in many collections.
 As a child, Judith’s love for art was inspired by picture books and her precocious interest in illuminated manuscripts: the more she looked, the more she saw.
 Joseph brings the influence of intensely detailed narratives to her illustrations and books.

-Her author/illustrator debut is Toby and Sonia, a story is based on true-life.
+Her author/illustrator debut is TOBY AND SONIA, a story is based on true-life.
 Toby, a bright and bold child, rescues Sonia, her beloved cow, away from the Kaiser’s army.

-Maryam Kia-Keating is an author, professor, and child psychologist whose writing blends themes of compassion, interconnectedness, and courage.
+Maryam Kia is an author, professor, and child psychologist whose writing blends themes of compassion, interconnectedness, and courage.
 Her unique perspective is shaped by early years of emigration, crossing borders, and immersion in new languages.
 Her family eventually settled on the island of O'ahu, among tropical abundance and the wonder of rainbows.

 Jamie Kiffel-Alcheh is an author, journalist and editor who lives in Los Angeles.
 She is an ardent advocate for children of all abilities, and volunteers with local and national organizations to spread the message of assuming competence in every child.
 Her current feature-writing "home" is National Geographic KIDS and National Geographic Family, where she writes about incredible animals and amazing places on Earth and ways kids can help to protect them.

-Carolyn Le is an author, illustrator, and art teacher.
+Carolyn Lé is an author, illustrator, and art teacher.
 Her stories celebrate the diverse world she grew up in, honor family dynamics, and are inspired by her students.
 Her work has received numerous awards and has been shown in galleries in London and Los Angeles.
 She has illustrated for Arbordale Publishing.

 Brodie Lowe is an award-winning short story writer and novelist based in South Carolina.
 He has received the Elizabeth Boatwright Coker Fellowship in Fiction and the Author Fellowship by The Martha's Vineyard Institute of Creative Writing.
 He is a two-time finalist of the Ron Rash Award in Fiction.
 His stories have appeared in the Broad River Review, Mystery Tribune, New Plains Review, Eastern Iowa Review, The Mark Literary Review, and elsewhere.